Food & Wine

 Indian Coconut Fish Curry

-Inspired by the cooking of the Malabar coast, this fish curry is tremendously flavorful, thanks to tamarind, coconut, garlic and ginger.
-Kingfish (a type of mackerel) is traditional, but this recipe calls for salmon, whose richness is delectable with the complex spices.
+Kingfish (a type of mackerel) is traditionally used in this curry, but this recipe calls for salmon, whose richness is delectable with the complex spices.

 Ingredients